The n100 Google update: why rank tracking just got expensive

 What was the n100 update?

-Now, when you send that same request, Google ignores the &num=100 parameter entirely.
-It redirects you (302) or simply serves the standard 10-result page.
+Post-September 2025, Google ignores the &num=100 parameter entirely when you send that same request.
+It redirects you (302) or serves the standard 10-result page.

 To get the top 100 results now, a scraper must: